yunjey/davian-tensorflow/README.md

-# DAVIAN TensorFlow
+# DAVIAN TensorFlow (ongoing)
 This project is created for DAVIAN TensorFlow study.
 ## Reference
 [Tensorflow-Examples](https://github.com/aymericdamien/TensorFlow-Examples) - TensorFlow tutorials and code examples for beginners